rathmerdominik/sh00p/README.md

 ```

 All done!
-Got myself some brandnew products!
+Got myself some brand new products!

 <h1 align="center">What is left to do?</h1>